-Governing bodies of maintained mainstream schools must ensure that there is a qualified teacher designated as SENCo for the school, who must achieve a National Award in Special Educational Needs Coordination within three years of appointment.
+Schools must ensure that there is a qualified teacher designated as SENCo for the school, who must achieve a National Award in Special Educational Needs Coordination within three years of appointment.

-The SENCo has an important role to play with the headteacher and governing body in determining the strategic development of SEN policy and provision in the school.
+The SENCo has an important role to play with the headteacher in determining the strategic development of SEN policy and provision in the school.